 This is one article you’ll want to share with your customer marketing team.

-At Anita Toth, we’re always looking for new ways to help Customer Success Leaders bridge the gap between Customer Success and other teams like sales, product and marketing.
+At ATI, we’re always looking for new ways to help Customer Success Leaders bridge the gap between Customer Success and other teams like sales, product and marketing.

 Today, we’re looking at best-in-class examples from Amazon, Slack, Calendly, Buffer, Starbucks and more that both Customer Success and Customer Marketing teams can use to increase customer retention.